Below are your most common questions.

-Students who need to change their schedule may do this with their advisor prior to the beginning of the semester, during orientation, or during the first week of classes.
-Online registration/add/drop is only available during pre-registration and the first week of classes.
-At all other times, hardcopy preregistration or add/drop forms are required.
-From off-campus locations, students can have their advisors email changes/approvals to firstname.lastname@example.org.
+Students who need to change their schedule may do this with their advisor.
+Online registration is only available during registration and the first week of classes.
+At all other times, registration or add/drop forms are required.
+Off-campus locations, students can have their advisors email changes and approvals to firstname.lastname@example.org.

-After the first week of classes, adding is at the discretion of the instructor who teaches the course, so students need both the instructor and the advisor’s permission to add.
+After the first week of classes, adding is at the discretion of the instructor who teaches the course.
+So students need both the instructor and the advisor permission to add.

 Failure to Attend Class